hetty-chin/clicky-game/README.md

 -- I created a main.js and added the cards component in here.
 #### Cards
 -- I created a card.js and copied one of the card elements from the example.
 This js will need to have props passed into it.
+-- I created a cards.json to hold the images of the cards -- I set up the cards.js to read the props.image and the props.name for the alt image -- I set up the main.js to import the characters.json -- I created a wrapper.js and wrapped the cards in it -- I tested it to pull up the first image in the json, and the first alt text -- it worked.
+-- Then I made it map over the json to pull up all 12 cards and it worked.

 #### The App.js is going to be where I pull in the components
 ---